BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-conflict-resolution-strategies.md

 # Conflict Resolution Strategies

-In a P2P system like CosmicSyncCore, conflicts can arise when multiple users or devices modify the same data concurrently.
+In a P2P system like CivicBase, conflicts can arise when multiple users or devices modify the same data concurrently.
 Implementing effective conflict resolution strategies is crucial for maintaining data consistency and providing a smooth user experience.

 ## 1. Last Write Wins (LWW)